eclipse-tractusx/tractus-x-umbrella/charts/umbrella/README.md

 > **Note**
 >
-> The versions of integrated components correspond to the **overarching [Release 24.05](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.05/CHANGELOG.md#2405---2024-05-29)**.
-The upgrade to **[Release 24.08](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.08/CHANGELOG.md#2408---2024-08-05)** is currently in progress, some components have already been upgraded.
+> The versions of integrated components correspond to the **overarching [Release 24.08](https://github.com/eclipse-tractusx/tractus-x-release/blob/24.08/CHANGELOG.md#2408---2024-08-05)** .
 ---

 ## **Table of Contents**